illright/attractions/README.md

 A UI kit for Svelte.

-## Prerequisites

-This library uses SCSS for styling, therefore, `svelte-preprocess` should be configured for your application if you're using Rollup.

 ## Installation

 **Step 1.** Clone this library and run the following command inside the cloned folder: